cyverse-austria/docs/docs/services/kubernetes/index.md

 35. [requests](https://github.com/cyverse-de/requests) : Service for managing administrative requests in the CyVerse Discovery Environment.
 36. [terrain](https://github.com/cyverse-de/terrain) : Terrain provides the primary REST API used by the Discovery Environment.
 Its role is to validate user authentication and to coordinate calls to other web services.
 For more information, please see the [Discovery Environment API Documentation](https://cyverse-de.github.io/api/).
 37. [resource-usage-api](https://github.com/cyverse-de/resource-usage-api) :  is a microservice developed as part of the CyVerse Discovery Environment that provides access to resource usage values (CPU hours, memory, etc.) consumed by users over a customizable time period.
-38. [saved-searches](https://github.com/cyverse-de/saved-searches) : A service for the CyVerse Discovery Environment that provides CRUD access to a user's saved searches.
+38. <del>[saved-searches](https://github.com/cyverse-de/saved-searches) : A service for the CyVerse Discovery Environment that provides CRUD access to a user's saved searches.</del>
 39. [search](https://github.com/cyverse-de/search) : This is a service which serves as a search facade for the DE and others to use.
 It uses the querydsl library under the covers to translate requests and provide documentation, then passes off queries to configured elasticsearch servers.
 40. [sonora](https://github.com/cyverse-de/sonora) : UI for the Discovery Environment
 41. [templeton-incremental]() : TODO: FIND the repo.